Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/user_manual.md

    - Pressing the `Space` key makes the character shoot.

 5. **Weapon Change**:
-   - Pressing the `W` key changes the weapon.
+   - Pressing the `Left Alt` key changes the weapon.

 6. **Quit Game**:
    - Pressing `Q` or `Escape` key quits the game.